 The good news is that you don’t have to figure this out alone.
 We can help you make sense of your benefits.
 The main things that determine your coverage are whether the implant is considered medically necessary, if you have a pre-existing condition, your plan’s waiting periods and annual limits, and whether your dentist is in your insurance network.
 Let’s break down what each of these means for you.

-Proving It’s Medically Necessary
+Proving Your Implants Are Medically Necessary

 Insurance companies often draw a line between cosmetic procedures and medically necessary treatments.
 They are much more likely to cover dental implants if they are needed to restore your oral health, not just to improve your smile’s appearance.
 For example, if you lost a tooth due to an accident, injury, or a non-dental medical condition, your provider may see an implant as essential for restoring your ability to chew and speak properly.
 Our team can help by providing detailed documentation to your insurance company that explains why your single-tooth replacement is crucial for your overall health and function.